-Denys’ interest was inspired by his father and grandfather who were both collectors of Asian art.
-He purchased many of his items at auction, taking advantage of the economic downturn of the 1920s and 1930s.
+Denys’ interest was inspired by his father and grandfather who were both collectors.
+He purchased many of his items at auction and from art dealers, taking advantage of the economic downturn of the 1920s and 1930s.
 Japanese objects in particular were not fashionable at the time and Denys would always find good deals.
 His extensive research and excellent eye led him into amassing a unique collection.

 His vast collection of objects, includes Japanese lacquer, armour and swords; Ancient Egyptian aretefacts; Stuart & Jacobite papers, portraits, and memorabilia; and Buddhist objects.
 Thanks to a volunteer-led project to document the vast book collection, Denys’ Library was open to the public in 2015.

 Denys was born in 1905 in Derbyshire, into a respected middle-class family.
 He grew up in a small village called Crich.
 He had a comfortable upbringing with his parents and his younger brother Alban.
 Denys was surrounded by collecting from a young age - his father collected Chinese porcelain and his grandfather, who was the Director of Midlands Railway, had the funds to be able to collect art and antiques.
 Denys began by collecting stamps, coins, and Stuart and Jacobite objects, which were part of the history of the area he grew up in.
 Him and his brother were particularly fascinated by the swords in their father’s collection.
 They discovered that the Japanese swords were the sharpest, and got into trouble for parading round the village with them.